-Rerun an individual test
+Rerun a single test

 Rerun failed tests

-Debug a failed test
+Debug failed tests